Collins Street Baptist Church: People

 William Dodds Jackson (1893–1980) was born in Worcester, son of Forbes Jackson, onetime principal of Harley College, who died in 1913 after being set upon by suffragettes who mistook him for Lloyd George.

 He was educated at Cooper's Company School, London, and gained his B.A. degree at Bristol Baptist College and fought with distinction in the Royal Field Artillery during the WWI.

 He sailed for Australia aboard SS Aeneas, and began preaching at Collins Street in September 1924.
 He was still occasionally preaching in the 1960s, but died in England.

 Ronald Ham (1929–2015), appointed in 1981, was the first Australian-born minister of the church.
 Rowena Curtis, appointed in 2000, was the first woman.
 Tim Costello joined the pastoral team in 2005 to provide leadership to the church's Urban Mission Unit, later known as Urban Seed.

-In 2010, Simon Carey Holt became pastor and continues in the role today.
+In 2010, Simon Carey Holt became pastor and served as pastor until November 2025.
 Holt was previously a faculty member of Whitley College, a Baptist theological college in Melbourne, teaching in spirituality, ethics and pastoral theology.
 He is the author of several books including God Next Door: Spirituality and Mission in the Neighbourhood (2007), Eating Heaven: Spirituality at the Table (2013) and Heaven All Around Us: Discovering God in Everyday Life (2018).
+He died on 25 August 2026..
+Rev Carolyn Francis now serves as Interim Pastor.

 Several historically notable people have been members of the church.
 During the early 20th century numerous women active in the Victorian women's movement were members, including Cecilia Downing, Margaret McLean and Bessie Rees.
 The politicians Denis Lovegrove and Robert Reid were members as was the prominent Melbourne Syme family including the owner of The Age newspaper, David Syme.